How to install bearings

 Note: If you have a self-centered spacer, there is a risk of damaging the bearings when removing them.

 In our video we are using a spacer without flange (not self-centered).
-This makes it easier to remove the bearing and minimises the damage to it.
+This makes it easier to remove the bearing and minimizes the damage to it.

 If you are using a self-centered spacer, you have to use a screwdriver and knock on the inner ring of the bearing all the way around it to get it out.
 This is what can easily destroy the bearings.